azoth-lang/azoth.language.reference/src/drop-types.md

 value.
 For local variable and parameter bindings, when the owning binding goes out of scope, that value is dropped.
 To support this, the compiler inserts an implicit move at the point the variable goes out of scope.
 This means that the compiler must be able to recover isolation of the value at this point.
-That ensures that no references to a dropped value with persist after it is dropped (other than `id` references which are safe).
+That ensures that no references to a dropped value will persist after it is dropped (other than `id` references which are safe).

-If one does not want a value to be dropped when it goes out of scope, then one must move ownership with the `move` keyword.
+If one does not want a value to be dropped when it goes out of scope, then one must move ownership with a `move` or `move own` expression.
 For example, this can be used to return ownership of a drop type to the caller of a function.

 When a drop type is a field of another drop type, there is no point at which the field goes out of scope.
 Instead, there will be a chain of drop types from some drop type that is on the stack to this